Guides

 The first thing to consider is the value you place on your points.
 You can check out our list of rewards points values, which might help you.
 But points might be ‘worth’ more to you if you’re saving up for a big redemption, for example.

 Once you have an idea of how much you value a point, you can then place a value on the total number of points earned by paying the ATO with a credit card surcharge.
-Here is a simplified example.
+Here is a few simplified examples.

-Example 1: It makes sense to pay the ATO surcharge
+Example 1: It could make sense to pay the ATO surcharge

 Say your NAB Qantas Business Visa card earns one point per AU$1.50 spent, and you value Qantas Points at 1.9 cents each.
 If your tax bill is $6,000, then you’ll earn 4,000 points, which have a value to you of $114.

-With the ATO’s surcharge of 0.72% on Visa credit card payments, you are paying $43.20 to earn the 4,000 Qantas Points.
+With the ATO’s surcharge of 0.80% on Visa credit card payments, you are paying $48 to earn the 4,000 Qantas Points.
+(You’d earn 4,032 Qantas Points once you include the surcharge).
 In this case, you might consider paying using this credit card.

 Example 2: It doesn’t make sense to pay the ATO surcharge

 As an alternative example, let’s consider an American Express card that earns a capped 0.5 points per dollar.
-You’d earn 3,000 Qantas Points on the ATO bill, valued at $57 to you.
+You’d earn 3,000 Qantas Points on the same ATO bill, which you might at $57 under the same basis as above.

-The surcharge of 1.45% means that you are paying $87 to earn the 1,000 points – more than what you valued it at.
-In this case, you might not consider paying using American Express.
+The surcharge of 1.45% means that you’re paying $87 to earn those 3,000 points (well, around 3,043 points, surcharge included) – more than what you valued those points at.
+In this case, you might consider not paying the bill using American Express.
 But fear not, because there are alternatives to earning full points with American Express, which we cover in Example 4.

-Example 3: It makes sense to use Pay.com.au with Mastercard
+Example 3: It could make sense to use Pay.com.au with Mastercard

-If your tax bill is $6,000, then you’ll earn up to 6,060 points, which have a value to you of $115.
-The points earned would outweigh the payment charge, especially if you can claim the processing fee and GST on your tax (see a professional for further advice).
+If your tax bill is $6,000, then you could earn up to 6,060 points (processing fee included), which have a value to you of around $115.
+The points earned would outweigh the payment charge under that basis, especially if you can claim the processing fee and GST on your tax (see a professional for advice).

-In comparison, Sniip charges a flat 1.5% fee for Mastercard, which comes to a $90 fee for earning the same number of points.
-You’re paying up to $37 more in fees for no extra benefit.
+In comparison, Sniip charges a flat 1.5% fee for Mastercard (including GST), which comes to a $90 fee for earning a similar number of points.
+You’d be paying up to $37 more in fees for no extra benefit.

 Example 4: It could make sense to use Sniip with American Express

-As an alternative example, let’s consider the American Express Qantas Ultimate that earns a healthy 1.25 points per dollar for general purchases.
+As an alternative example, let’s consider the American Express Qantas Ultimate that earns a healthy 1.25 points per dollar for general purchases (up to 100,000 Qantas Points per calendar year, then 1/$1 thereafter).
 If you paid the ATO directly, you’d only get 0.5 points per dollar instead.
 But by going through a payment processor like Sniip, your rewards will multiply.

 What to consider when paying a surcharge

-So three things you need to consider before you decide whether a surcharge is worth paying:
+Among the things that you might consider before deciding whether a surcharge is worth paying:

-- The value you place on points you earn with your credit card.
+- The value you place on the points that you earn with your credit card.

-- How many points the credit card you are planning to use will earn per dollar spent at the ATO.
+- How many points the credit card you’re planning to use will earn per dollar spent at the ATO.

 - The surcharge incurred for using your chosen payment method by the ATO.